jeffbeard/generic-jpa-dao/README.md

 #### Caveat

-This project is probably of little practical value.
-It continues largely as a testing ground for GitHub and other services' features.
+This project is of little practical value.
+It continues largely as a testing ground.

 #### Usage

 This project is tested with Java 1.7 however I would expect it to work with 1.6 as well, just not the tests since rhw Diamond Operator is used.

-Client applications need to specify the following in their dependency configuration:

-1. Spring Framework (tested with 4.0.3-RELEASE)
-2. Hibernate (tested with 4.3.4.Final)
-3. slf4j (tested with 1.4.2)

 Client applications will need to provide their own JPA and Spring configuration.